rikhuijzer/phd-thesis/chapters/discussion.typ

 Note that this does require a lot of data, as the number of participants should typically be above 10 times as high as the number of questions to prevent overfitting (e.g., #parencite(<peduzzi1996simulation>)).

 Relatedly, future research could investigate whether more specific questions or questionnaires could improve predictive performance for special contexts.
-Instead of taking a questionnaire that is widely considered valid and reliable, researchers could aim to find those questions or questionnaires that predict well in their specific context such as, for example, special forces selection.
+Instead of taking a questionnaire that is widely considered valid and reliable (e.g., the NEO-PI-3) researchers could aim to find those questions or questionnaires that predict well in their specific context, such as special forces selection.
+For example, the single self-efficacy and motivation questions that we used in Chapter 5 predicted dropout well.
-For example, researchers could continuously monitor the predictive performance of questions or questionnaires and drop those that do not predict well while occasionally adding new questions or questionnaires and evaluating those.
+Furthermore, researchers could continuously monitor the predictive performance of questions or questionnaires and drop those that do not predict well while occasionally adding new questions or questionnaires and evaluating those.
 This pipeline of adding a new question or questionnaire, evaluating its performance, and adjusting would not be new.
 It is already commonly applied in, for example, self-driving car companies.
 These companies continuously adjust their models because the real world is continuously changing too.